Sinova/Bite.js/README.md

 #### Partials

 Partials leverage the fact that interpolation can inject arbitrary expressions.
 Thus, using a partial is as simple as passing its precompiled function into your template and calling it with your desired data.
+Because most partials contain HTML, use the unescaped interpolation syntax `{{!<expression>}}`.
 See the [demo](https://sinova.github.io/Bite.js/#demo) for a good example.